Try one of these motion sickness remedies and get back in the game!

 I've tried it in some lively seas around Tenacatita, Mexico when I had already started feeling slightly queezy and it seemed to help.

 Fresh air and focus also make a difference.
 Taking the helm on a boat or the steering wheel of a car are common motion sickness remedies.
-Sitting in the front seat also helps ... probably because they can focus on the horizon.
+Sitting in the front seat also helps ... probably because it's easier to focus on the horizon from that position.

-Chewing ginger candies, cookies or crystallized ginger or sipping a cup of ginger tea has been reported to help settle a mild case of sea sickness once the symptoms have begun.
+Chewing ginger candies, cookies or crystallized ginger or sipping a cup of ginger tea have all been reported to help settle a mild case of sea sickness once the symptoms have begun.

 Ginger ale is another belly soother, the natural stuff is the best.